seakerOner/seakcutils/README.md

 See `arenas/README.md` for detailed API documentation, guarantees, and usage rules.

 ---
+### Strings (`strings/`)

+Low-level **ASCII-only** string utilities focused on explicit, byte-level manipulation.

+This module intentionally avoids Unicode normalization, and libc character classification helpers.
+All operations are deterministic and operate directly on raw bytes.

+- **Key characteristics**:
+    - ASCII-only by design
+    - Bit-level character inspection
+    - No hidden allocations
+    - No locale or global state
+    - Predictable and explicit behavior

+This module is intended for systems code, tooling, parsers, and pipelines where ASCII is sufficient and Unicode would introduce unnecessary complexity.

+See `strings/README.md` for design rationale and usage details.

+---
 ## Intended Use

 This repository is intended to be: